Cloud computing security

-Cloud computing security or cloud security refers to a broad set of policies, technologies, applications, and controls used to protect virtualized IP, data, applications, services, and the associated infrastructure of cloud computing.
+Cloud computing security or cloud security refers to a broad set of policies, technologies, applications, and controls used to protect data, applications, services, and the associated infrastructure of cloud computing.
 It is a sub-domain of computer security, network security and, more broadly, information security.

 Security issues associated with the cloud

 Cloud computing and storage provide users with the capability to store and process their data in third-party data centers.
 Organizations use the cloud in a variety of service models (e.g., SaaS, PaaS, IaaS) and deployment models (private, public, hybrid, and community).

 Security concerns associated with cloud computing are typically divided into issues faced by cloud providers and those faced by their customers.
-The responsibility is shared and is often described in a vendor’s "shared responsibility model".
+The responsibility is shared and is often described in a vendor's "shared responsibility model".
 The provider must secure its infrastructure, while customers must secure their applications, identities, and configuration settings.

 Analyses of large-scale cloud incidents indicate that many breaches result from misconfigurations and long-unremediated exposures rather than solely from zero-day vulnerabilities.

 When an organization stores data or hosts applications on the public cloud, it loses physical access to the hardware.
 As a result, potentially sensitive data may be at risk from insider attacks.
 According to a 2010 Cloud Security Alliance report, insider attacks rank among the top threats in cloud computing.
 Cloud service providers must ensure that thorough background checks are conducted for employees with physical access to data centers.

-To conserve resources and reduce cost, cloud providers often store multiple customers’ data on the same server.
-As a result, one user’s private data might be viewable by another without proper isolation.
+To conserve resources and reduce cost, cloud providers often store multiple customers' data on the same server.
+As a result, one user's private data might be viewable by another without proper isolation.
 Providers implement data isolation and logical segregation to mitigate these risks.

 The extensive use of virtualization in cloud infrastructure brings unique security concerns.
 Virtualization introduces an additional layer—the hypervisor—that must be secured and correctly configured.
 A compromise of the hypervisor management system can impact an entire data center.